gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 1. Use the client to retrieve an MFA challenge for the user with the existing `rpc CreateAuthenticateChallenge`.
 1. Prompt the user to solve the MFA challenge with their MFA device.
-1. Send the resulting `MFAChallengeResponse` to the Auth Server as part of an administrative API request.
+1. Send the resulting `MFAAuthenticateResponse` to the Auth Server as part of an administrative API request.
-1. Validate and consume the `MFAChallengeResponse` in the Auth Server to authorize the request (in addition to normal identity-based authorization).
+1. Validate and consume the `MFAAuthenticateResponse` in the Auth Server to authorize the request (in addition to normal identity-based authorization).

 Steps 1-3 are already possible with Teleport currently and used for various MFA